nure-gs-apps/CIST-GoogleCalendarSynch/README.md

 - create group hierarchy:
     - check if has `+`
     - split by `+` and transform each to upper case
     - check with other groups in upper case
+- ensure autoInject & Symbols return the same instance

 FIX: